shift-org/shift-docs/site/content/pages/calendar-faq.md

 ## Subscribing to the calendar

 The Pedalpalooza events can be added to your computer or smart phone's calendar.
-As new rides are created, they will show up on your calendar automatically ( usually within 24 hours of the ride being posted by the organizer. ) This is a convenient way to stay up to date, but remember these are community driven events: any and all events will be visible when you view your calendar.
+As new rides are created, they will show up on your calendar automatically (usually within 24 hours of the ride being posted by the organizer).
+This is a convenient way to stay up to date, but remember these are community driven events: any and all events will be visible when you view your calendar.

 On many devices, clicking this link — [webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php](webcal://www.shift2bikes.org/cal/pedalpalooza-calendar.php) — will open your calendar app automatically, and the app will guide you through the steps to subscribe.

-For Android devices ( or for google calendar on iOS devices ) you will have to subscribe manually.
+For Android devices (or for Google Calendar on iOS devices) you will have to subscribe manually.

 ### Android and Google Calendar:

-1. Copy the pedalpalooza calendar link above ( on Android, by pressing and holding the link until the "Copy link address" menu appears, and then selecting that option. )
+1. Copy the Pedalpalooza calendar link above.
+(On Android, by pressing and holding the link until the "Copy link address" menu appears, and then selecting that option.)
 2. Visit [Google Calendar](https://calendar.google.com/calendar/u/0/r/settings/addbyurl) and if asked log into your Google account.
-3. On that Google Calendar page, paste the link you copied into the "URL of Calendar" box ( press on that box and hold until the "Paste" menu appears, then choose that option. )
+3. On that Google Calendar page, paste the link you copied into the "URL of Calendar" box (press on that box and hold until the "Paste" menu appears, then choose that option).
 4. Finally, click the "Add calendar" button.
-5. 🎉 ( Now find a ride you like, and bike on over! )
+5. 🎉 (Now find a ride you like, and bike on over!)

 For additional help with Android and Google Calendar, please see this [Google support page](https://support.google.com/calendar/answer/37100) under "Use a link to add a public calendar."